-Parents will be notified and all weapons, dangerous objects, or look-a-likes will be confiscated and may be turned over to the student's parents or to law enforcement officials at the discretion of the administration.
+Parent(s) or guardians will be notified and all weapons, dangerous objects, or look a likes will be confiscated and may be turned over to the student's parent(s) or guardians or to law enforcement officials at the discretion of the administration.
 Firearms will be confiscated and turned over to law enforcement.